 “This poster competition is important to the University of Kentucky because it gives a platform to a broad spectrum of students to display their work that has the opportunity to create awareness and engagement within the community,” said Bridget Bolt, 2021 sustainability poster competition winner and current graduate student majoring in integrated plant and soil sciences.
 “Along with this, it is encouraging an interdisciplinary collaboration while bringing together people from various academic backgrounds to allow innovative conversations and ideas in supporting a more sustainable world.”

 Judges with relevant expertise will review all posters and winners will be selected in both undergraduate and graduate categories.

-Students can present their posters during the UK Sustainability Showcase, which opens at 5:30 p.m. in the atrium of the Healthy Kentucky Research Building (HKRB) on Oct.
-18. The showcase will feature highlights from programs and initiatives across campus, and more information can be found here.
+Students can present their posters during the UK Sustainability Showcase from 5-7 p.m. in the atrium of the Healthy Kentucky Research Building (HKRB) on Sept.
+27.

 Posters will be judged according to the following criteria: